melles1991/usecuewebsite/_posts/2017-07-19-why-you-should-upgrade-your-website-to-ssl.md

 ![](/uploads/versions/secure2---x----565-116x---.png)

 **So… you want SSL?**
 <br>If you are a hosting client of Usecue BV, than you are in luck!
 We will give you a free upgrade on your current billing period.
-After that you will pay a little extra for SSL (per domain name) on our very low hosting prices.
-Just send an email to finance@usecue.com and with the code INEEDSSL.
-We will send you all the details.
+After that you will pay a little extra for SSL (per domain name).
+Just send an email to finance@usecue.com and with the code INEEDSSL and we will send you a tailormade offer, including your free period.
 Do it today!